hmc-sysadmin/labs/apache.md

 *(the one on your system may be a bit different)*

-This line defines options that will be interpreted by the various configuration files using the `<IfDefine option-name>` statement to activate or deactivate some part of the whole configuration, usually modules.
-Modules are first and third-party patches to Apache that install more functions for Apache to use.
+The line defines options that will be interpreted by various configuration files.

   1. Modify `/etc/apache2/httpd.conf` to add a `ServerName` configuration
         ```